rakaar/hugo-blog/content/posts/2021-07-07-protocols-vs-platforms.md

 Well, the hopes are not yet thrashed.
 We now see that it is possible to have a currency with a completely decentralized protocol.
 I am talking about Bitcoin(and other cryptocurrencies).
 Bitcoin can also be regarded as a protocol, where each individual is a server.
 Such systems are called peer-to-peer systems.
 In near future, one can expect new decentralized protocols in similar fashion to become popular.

-## Works going on currently in the direction
+## Works that going on currently in the direction

 - [Aether](https://aether.app/about/) is a peer to peer network, which is completely serverless
 - [Bluesky](https://www.theverge.com/2021/1/21/22242718/twitter-bluesky-decentralized-social-media-team-project-update), twitter's decentralized social network